MrDenton91/Used_Car_Market_ML/README.md

 ## Abstract
 Cars.com (Cars) has a huge selection of user and dealrship submitted cars for sale, this as well as it's ease of scrapping made it the ideal candidit for data collection.
 Goal of this Machine Learning Project is simply:
-* Train a model to predict the price of a car.
+* Train a model to predict the price of a used car.

 ## Results
 * a number of models predicted the price of car pretty well on unseen data compared to the average.
 Random Forest Regressor preformed the best with RMSE of $9,647.56 compared the RMSE of average $17,256.50